Mitchellpkt/python-isthmuslib/README.rst

 .. image:: ./readme_images/heatmap.png

-We can also load a dataframe or CSV file into the `VectorSequence` class for working with multivariate timeseries and similarly shaped data with some physically-interpretable strictly ordered axis, for example:
+We can also load a dataframe or CSV file into the :code:`VectorSequence` class for working with multivariate timeseries and similarly shaped data with some physically-interpretable strictly ordered axis, for example:

 + Multiple physical features (temperature, pressure, and irradiation) measured simultaneously at 3 different heights
 + Multiple stock values observed over time
 + Fluorescence intensity measured simultaneously at different wavelengths

-(If the data does not have an inherent ordering, use the isthmuslib `VectorMultiSet` instead of the `VectorSequence`).
+(If the data does not have an inherent ordering, use the isthmuslib :code:`VectorMultiSet` instead of the :code:`VectorSequence`).

 .. code-block:: python